 If you’re looking for German brewery tours outside of Bavaria, check out my suggestions!

-The top photo and the Aying photo are my own.
+The top photo, Weltenburg, Andechs, and Aying photos are my own.
 All other photos are from the website of the respective brewery.